-The British high street boundaries have been defined as those CDRC retail centre boundaries that contain 15 or more retail locations as determined by the data provided by the LDC.
-The boundary definition is based on the Ordnance Survey’s (2019) definition of a high street.
-CDRC retail centre boundaries were taken from the seven selected classifications (district centre, small local centre, local centre, major town centre, regional centre, market town, town centre), retail parks and out-of-town shopping centres have been excluded.
+The dataset contains aggregated indicators at the British high street level as defined by the CDRC retail centre boundaries (containing 15 or more retail locations) and using the Ordnance Survey’s (2019) definition of a high street.
+The retail centre boundaries were taken from seven selected classifications (district centre, small local centre, local centre, major town centre, regional centre, market town, town centre) and excluded retail parks and out-of-town shopping centres.

 Data and Resources